Withdrawal Symptoms: What to Expect for Every Substance

 When you use a substance repeatedly, your brain adjusts.
 It changes the number and sensitivity of receptors involved in mood, pain, alertness, and calm.
 This is called neuroadaptation.
 Over time, your brain begins to treat the substance as part of its normal operating environment.
 That is tolerance, and it is why you need more of a substance to feel the same effect.

 Physical dependence follows tolerance.
+For a scientific overview, opioid withdrawal research from NIDA covers how this process works at the neurological level.
 Your body now expects the substance to be present.
 When it suddenly is not, your nervous system overcorrects.
 Receptors that were being suppressed fire rapidly.
 Systems that were artificially calmed become hyperactive.
 The result is withdrawal, and the specific symptoms depend on which receptors and systems were affected by the substance you were using.

 This is why alcohol and benzodiazepine withdrawal can cause seizures (both suppress the central nervous system, and rebound excitability is dangerous), while opioid withdrawal feels like a severe flu (opioid receptors are involved in pain, mood, and gut function).
 Stimulant withdrawal is primarily psychological because those drugs affect dopamine reward pathways rather than life-sustaining systems.